pivotal-sg/spotlight-dashboard/readme.md

 # Spotlight Dashboard
-* Front end for the most kickass dashboard for devshops *
+**Frontend app for the Spotlight dashboard**

 ## Setup instruction

  - Make sure you are using Node v5.4.0
  ```
 nvm install v5.4.0
 nvm use v5.4.0
  ```

  - Install all the requirements
  ```
 npm install
  ```

  - Run the server
  ```
 npm server
  ```
- - view the latest version of the application at localhost:8080
+ - View the latest version of the application at `http://localhost:8080/`